-Tenor seems to have a great time lately.
+Tenor seems to be having a great time lately.
 After being acquired by Google a few weeks ago, they have now signed a partnership with LinkedIn in order to provide GIFs for the platform’s messaging feature.

-Why is so important to use GIFs in LinkedIn Messages?
+Why is it so important to use GIFs in LinkedIn Messages?

 More and more people are using GIFs in messages, so LinkedIn wants to keep up with trends, following other messenger platforms.
 They say that for the next generation of professionals, GIFs are already a means of communication, just like emojis are as a second language.